The Making of Portuguese Diaspora in Postwar North America (working title)

 – Regional festas, gendered laity, and transregional charity

-– Working-class organizations: labour unions, mutual aid societies, ethnic fraternities and sports clubs
+– Working-class organizations: labour unions, mutual aid societies, and social clubs

-– The ethnic elites: businessmen, professionals, and politicians
+– The ethnic elites: businessmen, newsmen, professionals, and politicians

-4. MAKING ETHNIC CULTURE: PROPAGANDA, POPULAR ARTS, AND LANGUAGE
+4. MAKING ETHNIC CULTURE: FOLK PROPAGANDA, POPULAR CULTURE, AND LANGUAGE

 “It matters little, if from the Azores, Madeira, or the Mainland.